noospheer/Liup/doc/index.rst

 This program is motivated by the creation of a digital encryption system for insecure networks which protects users against eavesdroppers with *arbitrary* computing power.
-It implements the protocol using pseudo-random number generators with the aim of providing test data for statistical analysis.
+It implements the protocol using pseudo-random number generators with the aim of providing test data for statistical analysis. --- Based on the work of prof. Pao-Lo Liu, U Buffalo [1].